JAMstack is fast only if you make it so

 If you know you receive a lot of very useful webmentions that you have to show to your visitors, you can enhance the server-side generated list with a bit of client-side.

 So, instead of doing this for every page view, at least:

 Then, keep track of a user's calls to the API, in localStorage or IndexedDB, so that you don't make these calls again a short while after.
 You could even use a Service Worker to cache requests and their timestamp.

-I agree Webmentions are not the most complex use case to explain that you should as much as possible call APIs from the server at build time instead of from the client:
+I agree Webmentions are not the most complex use case to explain that most of the time you should call APIs from the server at build time rather than from the client:

 Here's for example what you can see on jamstack.wtf (simplified):